 Get your natural night display by doing a bush walk through the Waitomo area to see glowworms.
 Or head to the South Island and stargaze from the Aoraki Mt Cook and Mackenzie region.
 Check out where else has awesome stargazing here: 5 Stargazing Sites in New Zealand.

-Rhythm and Vines is the biggest New Year’s festival by being in the first city in the world to see the New Year!
+Rhythm and Vines in Gisborne, North Island, is the biggest New Year’s festival by being in the first city in the world to see the New Year!
 International and national acts perform at this world famous event.

 Rhythm and Alps is Rhythm and Vines’ prettier sister.
-The festival is in the beautiful mountainous location of the Cardona Valley.
+The festival is in the beautiful mountainous location of the Cardona Valley between Wanaka and Queenstown.
 The music acts are similar to Rhythm and Vines, with a few exceptions.

 Rotorua’s 3-day New Year celebration is the GLO Festival.
-The countries 1st big brunch happens in Rotorua to the sound of guitar strings being plucked on the live stage.
-The weekly night market is turned up a notch on the 2nd with a Summer Fiesta.
+The countries first big brunch happens in Rotorua to the sound of guitar strings being plucked on the live stage.
+The weekly night market is turned up a notch on the 2nd January with a Summer Fiesta.